Acktarius/conceal-assistant-ez/README.md

 # conceal-assistant-ez #

-to install Conceal Assistant on CCX in just few clicks
+to install Conceal Assistant on CCX-BOX in just few clicks

 download both files .deb and .deb.sig in the same folder verify signature :